-Early Signs Of Serial Killers
+Early Signs of Serial Killers

 Young people who develop a serious tendency towards voyeurism may be displaying an early indication of psychopathic tendencies.
 Serial killers often seek to have complete control over another human being, and watching them in private settings without their knowledge allows some people to feel a sense of dominance.
-This is a trait many serial killers share from an early age.
+This is a trait many serial killers demonstrate from an early age.

 One of the most common warning signs that potential serial killers display is a love of setting fires.
 While it may be common for young people to enjoy the site of a fire, a psychopath’s interest borders on that of being a potential arsonist.
 They will set anything they can on fire just to destroy it.